 Tips for Eating Healthy During the HolidaysBy Jenny Craig

 The smells and sights of the holidays are all around you; from holiday feasts to pumpkin pies, savory & sweet high calorie treats are in every corner!
-Many people may give up on eating healthy for the holidays since it’s a time to indulge and celebrate, but who said you can’t still celebrate and indulge in a healthy way?
-Here are some tips for eating healthy during the holidays so you can enjoy the occasion and still stay on track during your weight loss journey:
+Many people may give up on eating healthy for the holidays since it’s a time to indulge and celebrate, but who said you can’t still celebrate while still staying healthy during the holidays?
+Here are some tips for staying healthy during the holidays so you can enjoy the occasion and still stay on track during your weight loss journey:

 Substitute your holiday favorites.

 Holiday drinks, from hot chocolate to apple cider, are being promoted and poured left to right.
-If one is calling your name, find out what substitutions you can make.
-Whether it’s low-fat milk, no whip cream or half/quarter of the mix, you can find ways to get a taste of a classic holiday treat or mocktail.
+If one of these sweet treats is calling your name, find out what substitutions you can make.
+Whether it’s low-fat milk, no whip cream or half/quarter of the mix, you can find ways to get a taste of a classic holiday treat or mocktail without the calories.

 Lighten up your flavor.